 Not Being Educated about the VA

 Do not file a claim if you do not know how to do it.
 Okay, maybe that is a bit redundant because I don’t think even the VA is quite sure how to file the perfect claim.
 But whatever you do, get yourself educated before you file anything.
 There are a few things you need to know before you file a claim and making sure you do your research, have your paperwork in order, and knowing what you are and should be filing for will decrease your wait time and improve your chances of having a successful claim.
-There is a guide in our blog here.

 Of course, everyone has the right to file a claim regardless of what anyone else tells them, be it the VA, an attorney, or a service representative.
 Advice is just that, advice, and no one can force someone not to file a claim.
 The main thing to remember when you are dealing with the VA is to be upfront and honest.
 The VA also has a duty to assist but the burden of proof still lies with the veteran in the end.
 Know the rules, research, educate yourself, and ask for help.